-With 16 faculty and about 55 graduate students, we combine the best features of larger and smaller departments.
-On the one hand, we are large enough to offer training in a wide range of substantive areas in sociology--a particular advantage for students who are uncertain about their specific interests.
-The major areas of interest of our faculty include (but are not limited to):
+With 16 graduate faculty and about 35 graduate students, we combine the best features of larger and smaller departments.
+On the one hand, we are large enough to offer training in a wide range of substantive areas in sociology – a particular advantage for students who are uncertain about their specific interests.
+Major areas of interest of our faculty include (but are not limited to):

 At the same time, we are small enough to maintain a close intellectual community that fosters collaboration between faculty and students.
 One of our greatest assets is our commitment to the school as a collectivity.
 Although faculty and students specialize in sub-areas, we have consciously worked to create an environment that transcends our different areas and perspectives.
 Intellectually, this means we encourage work that bridges and combines different substantive or theoretical interests.
 Interpersonally, we foster a supportive and collegial atmosphere.
 Faculty are very accessible to students, and many publish articles with students.
 Our vitality as a community is most evident in our highly successful brown-bag colloquium series, which brings the entire unit together every Friday at noon for lunch and intellectual nourishment.

-There are many opportunities for students to present and receive feedback on their work beyond coursework and formal advising, such as in ocassional workshops on themese of common interest to studnets and faculty, a grad-led mentoring initative, and a job market practice talk series.
-Our placement record evidences the strength of our faculty and students and the effectiveness of our program: in the 2015-16 academic hiring cycle, our recent graduates were hired into full-time faculty positions at Ohio State University, Penn State University, UC Irvine, and UCLA.
-A complete list of our recent graduates and their first and current job placements is available here.
+There are many opportunities for students to present and receive feedback on their work beyond coursework and formal advising, such as in occasional workshops on themes of common interest to students and faculty, a grad-led mentoring initiative, and a job market practice talk series.
+Our placement record evidences the strength of our faculty and students and the effectiveness of our program: in the 2019-20 academic hiring cycle, our recent graduates were hired into full-time faculty positions at University of Denver, NC State, University of Oregon among other schools.